Skip to main content

 Managing projects and secrets

-The Turbo Pipelines CLI integrates with the Goldsky CLI for project management
+The Turbo Pipelines CLI integrates with the Goldsky CLI for project management.
+Any command that is not a Turbo pipeline subcommand is forwarded to the goldsky CLI on your PATH.

 Projects